platformio/platformio-core/docs/librarymanager/ldf.rst

 project (:ref:`projectconf_pio_src_dir`) and can work in the next modes:

-* ``0`` - "manual mode", does not process source files of a project and dependent libraries.
+* ``0`` - "manual mode", does not process source files of a project and dependencies.
 Builds only the libraries that are specified in manifests (:ref:`library_config`, ``module.json``) or in the :ref:`projectconf`.
 * ``1`` - parses ALL C/C++ source code of the project and follows only by nested includes/chain (``#include ...``) from the libraries.
 * ``2`` - **default** - parses ALL C/C++ source code of the project and parses
-  ALL C/C++ source code of the each dependent library (recursively).
+  ALL C/C++ source code of the each dependency (recursively).

 This mode can be changed using :ref:`projectconf_lib_ldf_mode` option in :ref:`projectconf`.